 The Simon Richmond Music Centre comprises five acoustically perfect rehearsal/tuition rooms, a high-tech IT classroom, a recording studio and a performance hall.

 A Music Scholarship is available for Year 7, 9 and 12 entry.
-Our Music Scholars receive 10% discount on school fees, as well as instrumental tuition.
+Our Music Scholars receive a discount on school fees.

 Drama is one of the most rewarding aspects of expressive arts at Luckley House School.
 It provides the opportunity to promote self-confidence and communication skills, to explore issues and ideas in a supportive environment, and to develop awareness and sensitivity through group work and performance.
 The sense of satisfaction gained from working intensively together to produce an effective and successful piece of performance art is like no other, and students will be stretched and challenged, both mentally and physically while learning essential life-skills, such as the ability to: